Commonsense measures to prevent colds/coughs/flu:

 What can you do if your child catches a cold or the flu?

-- The following are some homeopathic and herbal medicines we have discovered may help shorten the duration and severity of viral colds, coughs and flu.
+The following are some safe remedies we have discovered may help shorten the duration and severity of viral colds, coughs and flu.
 It’s important that these be taken as soon as symptoms are noted — we have found them to be the most effective when taken within 12-24 hours of the onset of symptoms.
-For convenience, most of these products are available at GetzWell – come in and check out our pharmacy!
+For convenience, most of these products are available at GetzWell!

-Windbreaker: This Chinese herbal formulation by Kan Herbs, a local business, works fabulously for colds/flu and fever.
+- Windbreaker: This Chinese herbal formulation by Kan Herbs, a local business, works fabulously for colds/flu and fever.
 They make additional tinctures which can be used along with Windbreaker, depending on your/your child’s symptoms.
-For your convenience we offer Windbreaker at GetzWell.
+For your convenience we offer Windbreaker and other Kan Herbs products in both offices.

 - Elderberry syrup: Elderberry has been found to prevent invasion by viruses and bacteria and also helps relieve cough.
 This study found that elderberry inhibited H1N1 infection in vitro.
 The study’s authors have stated that “the H1N1 inhibition activities of the elderberry flavonoids compare favorably to the known anti-influenza activities of Oseltamivir (Tamiflu) and Amantadine.”

 - Umcka: Also known as Umckaloabo, this traditional African herb can significantly shorten the duration and severity of colds, bronchitis, sinusitis, and throat infections.
 Studies have shown it improves macrophage activity, kills bacteria and viruses, and aids in clearing mucous from the lungs.
-We carry a tasty version called VClear.
-It is also available as Umcka Syrup, manufactured by Nature’s Way.
+We carry an alcohol-free syrup called VClear.
+It is also available over-the-counter as Umcka Syrup by Nature’s Way.

 - Oscillococcinum: This is marketed a homeopathic flu remedy but can be used at the onset of any cold or flu symptoms.
 We recommend the contents of 1 vial every 6-8 hours for 3 doses.
 It is safe for use at any age (ask us how to administer to your infant/small child!) and we carry it at GetzWell.